Support the news

 May 22: The ARTery Film Critic Conversation on "Between the Lines"

-Join film critic Sean Burns and The ARTery editor-at-large Ed Siegel for a conversation about the comedy, which explores the "waning days of a Boston alt-weekly newspaper."
+Film critic Sean Burns and The ARTery editor-at-large Ed Siegel had a conversation about the comedy, which explores the "waning days of a Boston alt-weekly newspaper."
 Starring Jeff Goldblum, Stephen Collins and Jill Eikenberry, "Between the Lines" asks some contemporary questions about the state of journalism.
-Register here.
+Watch the discussion below:

 May 12: Quarantine Sourdough Starters At Home

-Join Andrea Shea, reporter for WBUR's The ARTery, and America's Test Kitchen's Andrew Janjigian for a look into creating sourdough starters from scratch.
+Looking to start your own sourdough starter?
+Andrea Shea, senior arts reporter for WBUR's The ARTery, and America's Test Kitchen's Andrew Janjigian walk through creating sourdough starters from scratch.
 Since the beginning of quarantine, yeast packets have flown off the shelves as people bake more and more bread at home.
-Andrew Janjigian will walk viewers through the process of creating your own sourdough starter, the old fashioned way.
-Register here.
+Andrew Janjigian shows us how to create your own sourdough starter, the old fashioned way.
+Watch the conversation below:

 May 8: Behind the Scenes with Somerville Band Parsonsfield

-Join us for a live performance and a behind-the-scenes look into Somerville band, Parsonsfield.
-Lead vocalist Chris Freeman will walk viewers through his artistic and musical process.
-(Check out the video for Parsonsfield's new "Now That You're Gone" here)
+The ARTery hosted an Instagram Live performance and a behind-the-scenes look into Somerville band, Parsonsfield.
+Lead vocalist Chris Freeman walked viewers through his artistic and musical process.
+(Check out the video for Parsonsfield's new "Now That You're Gone" here.)

 April 23: Finances for Artists with Ngoc-Tran Vu

-Artist and arts organizer Ngoc-Tran Vu will lead us through a Zoom workshop that covers finances and taxes for artists.
-This hour-long class will lay down some of the basics of how to handle finances as a creative.
+Artist and arts organizer Ngoc-Tran Vu led us through a Zoom workshop that covered finances and taxes for artists.
+This hour-long class introduced viewers to some of the basics of how to handle finances as a creative.

 April 17: Porsha Olayiwola

-Boston's poet laureate joins us for a conversation about creating during this time before performing poetry and pieces from her new book, "I Shimmer Sometimes Too."
+Boston's poet laureate joined us for an Instagram Live conversation about creating during this time before performing poetry and pieces from her new book, "I Shimmer Sometimes Too."

 April 10: DJ Real P

 DJ Real P has set the sound for so many cultural spaces across Boston.
-We'll be talking with him about the power of music to build community before he takes over for a live DJ set.
+He joined us for a talk about the power of music to build community before he took over our Instagram stories with a live DJ set.